- Frequently Requested FOIA Documents

 - Provide verification of your identity (see below);

-- Be sent to the address indicated for the requested system of records, as specified in "Privacy Act Issuances";
+- Be sent to the address indicated for the requested system of records, as specified on the Treasury’s “System of Records Notices page.”

 State whether you wish to inspect the records or desire to have a copy made; Give a firm agreement to pay the fees for duplication that might be incurred; and If necessary, provide written consent for release of the information to your authorized representative (see below).